aut0maticjack/lazyweb/3D-Printing-Smoothieware-Opinion.md

 Smoothieware seems good on paper, but my experience has been poor.
 After using Smoothie for a while I went back to Marlin on Arduino.
 I wish I'd never bought this board and should probably sell it while it's still worth something.

+## The Alternative

 RepRapFirmware on the Due-based hardware seems much better.
 The developer dc42 has a much better attitude and is helpful, positive, and interested in community requests.
 Duet3D's DuetWifi is the best implementation, though the UK exchange rate and the fact that it only works with the expensive PanelDue makes these prohibitively expensive for me in Australia, over AUD$400.

-RepRapMe in Denmark sell a RADDS shield and RADDS LCD and Arduino Due which come to about AUD$180.
-Even with genuine TMC2100 steppers ($20 each) it's still ~$140 cheaper than a DuetWifi and PanelDue.
+RepRapMe in Denmark sell a RADDS shield and Arduino Due which come to about AUD$180.
+Even with genuine TMC2100 steppers ($20 each) it's still significantly cheaper than a DuetWifi.
+However, note that RepRapFirmware only supports PanelDue displays.

 RADDS can be used with an LCD2004 or GLCD 12864 however those are 5v screens and the Arduino Due is 3.3v, plus the plug is not compatible, so you need to make a cable and futz around with voltages.
-I'd rather just buy the pre-made working LCD.
+RepRapMe sell a RADDS LCD which is already 3.3v and has the right plug, I'd rather just buy the pre-made working LCD.

+So, if you really want 32-bit:

+* Best: Due + RADDS + PanelDue and run RepRapFirmware
+* Still good: Due + RADDS + RADDS-LCD and run Repetier or MK4duo